 The "tightened" seam side of the dough ball should look like this.
 The top side of the dough ball should be nice and smooth — any wrinkles, edges, or folds will be seen on the final burger bun.

-Arrange the six dough balls on a parchment lined sheet pan.
-Make sure you leave plenty of space between them as they're going to spread out as they rise.
+Arrange the six dough balls on a parchment lined sheet pan, leaving plenty of space between them to spread out as they rise.

-Brush the tops of the buns with oil or spray them lightly with non-stick spray, then cover with plastic wrap.
+Brush the buns with oil or spray them lightly with non-stick spray, then cover with plastic wrap.

-In a warm kitchen the burger buns will rise faster; in a cold kitchen they will rise slower.
+TIP: In a warm kitchen, the burger buns will rise faster; in a cold kitchen, they will rise slower.

 Baking Brioche Burger Buns